kate-davison/versioned_dir/something.md

 Here is some text that I am adding to something.md

 It is very difficult to randomly work out what to type!!!

+I really want to add this new line.